 Technological moral panic means being scared of tech’s impact.
 This fear often leads to big overreactions.
 People think technology is worse than it is, causing panic and bad policy.

 Fearing social media addiction falls into this pattern.
 It wrongly suggests that any social media use is bad.
-This thinking ignores our own choices and control over our habits.
+This thinking ignores our own choices and control over our habits, making it essential for us to focus on reclaiming time and using these platforms wisely.

 The Negative Effects of Panicking About Technology